-Applicants who have not attended any college or university after high school are considered freshman applicants.
+Applicants who have not attended any college or university after high school are considered first-year or freshman applicants.

-Baccalaureate Program Admission: Freshman applicants seeking admission to a baccalaureate degree program will be admitted if they meet the following requirements:
+Baccalaureate Program Admission: First-Year applicants seeking admission to a baccalaureate degree program will be admitted if they meet the following requirements:

-- Will graduate from high school with a recomputed academic grade point average of 2.25 or better in core courses.
+- Will graduate from high school with a grade point average of 2.25 or better.

 - Attain a minimum ACT composite score of 19 (writing test not required) or a minimum combined SAT score of 900 (out of 1600) on the math and critical reading sections (NMU is not currently considering the writing section for admission).